Skip to content

 Volunteer with black rimmed glasses sat in front of laptop at her dining room table.
 She is smiling at the camera and about to type on the keyboard.

 • It was such a wonderful experience.
 I was very happy knowing that I was helping someone.
-The child really improved a lot during the six weeks.
+The child really improved a lot during the programme.
 It was really rewarding for me to see the improvement.

 Jo, Volunteer